barryclark/jekyll-now/_posts/2015-09-21-probability.md

 title: Probability
 tags: [math]
 mathjax: true
-excerpt_separator: <span></span>
+excerpt: Say we have a hungry caterpillar that wants to eat a leaf off of a tree.
+There are ten trees it can choose from.
+So, as far as we know, the probability of it choosing a specific tree is
 ---

-<span>Say we have a hungry caterpillar that wants to eat a leaf off of a tree.
+Say we have a hungry caterpillar that wants to eat a leaf off of a tree.
 There are ten trees it can choose from.
-So, as far as we know, the probability of it choosing a specific tree is </span>${1 \over 10}=10%=0.10$.
+So, as far as we know, the probability of it choosing a specific tree is ${1 \over 10}=10%=0.10$.
 Once it chooses a tree, and that tree has 100 branches, then the probability of choosing a specific branch is ${1 \over 100}=1%=0.01$.
 Finally, once it chooses a branch, and that branch has 25 leaves, then the probability of it choosing a specific leaf is ${1 \over 25}=4%=0.04$.
 So, before it has chosen a tree, the probability of it choosing a specific leaf is: $$0.10×0.01×0.04=0.00004=0.004%={1 \over 25000}$$ This makes sense because there are $10×100×25=25000$ leaves total to choose from.

 When you multiply probabilities together, you will end up with a smaller probability unless one probability is $1.00=100%$.
 For instance, let’s say all the probabilities are $0.90=90%$ and that there are ten probabilities.
 Then, the resulting probability is: <div class="abs_center">$$0.90×0.90×0.90×0.90×0.90×0.90×0.90×0.90×0.90×0.90=0.90^{10}≈0.3486784401≈34.86%$$</div>